sfigg/commercialization-public/design/device-experiences/OEM-10S-security.md

 For more information, see the Enable virtualization-based isolation for Code Integrity section of [Driver compatibility with Device Guard in Windows 10](https://blogs.msdn.microsoft.com/windows_hardware_certification/2015/05/22/driver-compatibility-with-device-guard-in-windows-10/)

 ### Signed drivers and Windows 10 S
+Driver signing is different for Windows 10 S. To install on Windows 10 S, driver packages must meet the following requirements:

+* Driver packages must be digitally signed with a Windows, WHQL, ELAM, or Store certificate from the Windows Hardware Developer Center Dashboard.
+* Companion software must be signed with a Microsoft Store Certificate.
+* Does not include an *.exe, *.zip, *.msi or *.cab in the driver package that extracts unsigned binaries.
+* Driver installs using only INF directives.
+* Driver does not call blocked inbox components.
+* Drivers does not include any user interface components, apps, or settings.
+Instead, use Universal applications from the Microsoft Store, for example:
+* Hardware Support Apps
+* UWP device apps
+* Centennial Apps
+* Driver and firmware servicing uses Windows Update and not an updater app.

-Driver signing is different for Windows 10 S. For details on how to make your drivers work with Windows 10 S, see [Windows 10 S Driver Requirements](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/windows10sdriverrequirements) and [Publish a driver to Windows Update](https://docs.microsoft.com/en-us/windows-hardware/drivers/dashboard/publish-a-driver-to-windows-update).
+For more information, see [Windows 10 S Driver Requirements](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/windows10sdriverrequirements) and [Publish a driver to Windows Update](https://docs.microsoft.com/en-us/windows-hardware/drivers/dashboard/publish-a-driver-to-windows-update).

 ### What's not supported
 Windows 10 S does not allow any apps that aren't in the Store.
 A second limitation is that Windows 10 S does not allow on-premise domain joins.
-Additionaly, some Windows customizations and some apps are not supported.
-For a full list of what's allowed and what's blocked, see [Planning a Windows 10 S deployment](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/windows-10-s-planning).
+Additionally, some Windows customizations and some apps are not supported.
+For more information, see [Planning a Windows 10 S deployment](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/windows-10-s-planning)

+The following components are blocked from running in Windows 10 S. Any script or application that calls one of these blocked components will be blocked.
+If your manufacturing process uses scripts or applications that rely on blocked components, you can temporarily [enable manufacturing mode](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/windows-10-s-manufacturing-mode#enable-manufacturing-mode) for configuring and testing, but you can't ship a PC with manufacturing mode enabled.

+* bash.exe
+* cdb.exe
+* cmd.exe
+* cscript.exe
+* csi.exe
+* dnx.exe
+* kd.exe
+* lxsmanager.dll
+* msbuild.exe
+* ntsd.exe
+* powershell.exe
+* powershell_ise.exe
+* rcsi.exe
+* reg.exe
+* regedt32.exe
+* windgb.exe
+* wmic.exe
+* wscript.exe